Close

 1. Determine Your Visa Category

 Identify the appropriate visa type based on your travel purpose, duration, and nationality.
-Panama offers tourist visas, business visas, student visas, and various residence permits.
-Consult the official Panamanian consulate website or contact the nearest diplomatic mission to confirm requirements specific to your situation.
+Panama offers tourist visas, business visas, student visas, and various residence permits including the Friendly Nations Visa, Pensionado (Retirement) Visa, and Qualified Investor Visa.
+Consult the Panamanian National Immigration Service website or contact the nearest Panamanian diplomatic mission to confirm requirements specific to your situation.

 2. Document Preparation and Assembly